CPAN-Security/security.metacpan.org/docs/security-policy-for-authors.md

 > Please do not disclose the security vulnerability until it has been
 > made public by the maintainers or CPANSec.
 That includes blogs,
 > social media, forums, or conferences.

-If the module documentation has a section on reporting bugs, then wording should be added that refers users to the security policy, for example,

-    =head2 Reporting Security Vulnerabilities

-    Security issues should not be reported on the bugtracker website.
-    Please see F<SECURITY-POLICY.md> for instructions how to report security vulnerabilities

 ### What to expect for a response